ngoclinhtran911/Project-Sales-Analysis/README.md

 Purpose of the project is make reports to the Board of Management, visualize data, identify valuable insights and thereafter make recommendation to the brand's sales operation.

 ## Dataset Introduction
+The dataset includes the following attributes for each of the sale transanction made:
+- id: ID of the order
+- goods_code: code of the product
+- goods_name: name of the product
+- goods_category: category of the product
+- created_at: date of the order
+- order_code: code of the order
+- quantity: quantity of the product
+- price: unit price of the product
+- discount: discount value
+- unit: unit
+- customer: name of customer
+- branch: branch in which the order was made
+- customer_id: ID of the customer
+- customer_phone_number: phone number of the customer

 ## Analysis Process